PabloMK7/citra/README.md

 ### Support
-We happily accept monetary donations, or donated games and hardware.
+We happily accept monetary donations or donated games and hardware.
 Please see our [donations page](https://citra-emu.org/donate/) for more information on how you can contribute to Citra.
 Any donations received will go towards things like:
 * 3DS consoles for developers to explore the hardware
 * 3DS games for testing
 * Any equipment required for homebrew